wizzup/wizzup.github.io/posts/nix-shell-haskell-invocation.md

 title: Various ways to use GHC in nix-shell
 ---

-There are vairous ways to use GHC in nix-shell
+There are various ways to use GHC in nix-shell

 1. System's default GHC